my-janala/app-modernisation-demo/PRESENTATION_GUIDE.md

 **Talking Points:**
 - 70% of enterprise workloads still run on traditional infrastructure
 - Modernization isn't about replacement - it's about evolution
-- Show the modernization overview diagram (`images/modernisation-overview.png`)
+- Show the modernisation overview diagram (`images/modernisation-overview.png`)

 **Audience Engagement:**
 - "How many of you are managing applications older than 5 years?"